PartMan7/PartBot/README.md

 *but better*

 ---
 Hiya!
-This is an ongoing effort to rewrite [PartBot](https://github.com/PartMan7/PartBot) from the bottom-up, with better practices than the steaming pile of bamboo sticks that supports it.
+This is an ongoing effort to rewrite [PartBot](https://github.com/PartMan7/PartBot) from the bottom-up, with better practices than the steaming pile of bamboo sticks that currently supports it.

 This might take a while...